-- 1. Grasp the edges of the MLR tape cartridge with the write-protect switch at your right side and the window side of the cartridge facing up. - Slide the tape cartridge into the opening on the front of the MLR tape drive until the loading mechanism pulls the cartridge into the drive and the drive door closes.
+- 1. Grasp the edges of the MLR tape cartridge with the write-protect switch on top and the window side of the cartridge facing left. - 2.
+Slide the tape cartridge into the opening on the front of the MLR tape drive until the loading mechanism pulls the cartridge into the drive and the drive door closes.
 The Ready LED will light if the load operation was successful.